 The surgeon will remove the placenta from your uterus and suture the incisions.
 If your baby is healthy after the assessment, you may hold him/her in your arms for the very first time.

 Rest it out

 You will be moved to a recovery room where your vitals will be monitored.
-While the anaesthesia effect wears out in 3 hours or so, pain killers will be administered.
+While the anesthesia effect wears out in 3 hours or so, painkillers will be administered.
 You will be advised to walk within 6 hours of the surgery to prevent blood clots.
 If you recover well, you can even go back home with your baby in 3 days.

 Postpartum, you may experience heavy bleeding from your vagina.
 You may also experience pain and discomfort.
 It is normal.
 In the case of staples, you will also be asked to visit the hospital within 7 days of the surgery for stitch removal.